stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 TFT_EDITION=copy2 task tft:forget
 ```

-Use this feature to create disposable instances for the branches of your code as you need them.
+These extra instances have their own state, using [workspaces](https://opentofu.org/docs/language/state/workspaces/).
+Use this feature to create disposable instances for the branches of your code as you need them, or to deploy temporary instances for any other purpose.

-The ability to have multiple copies of resources for the same module also enables us to run [integration tests](#testing) at any time.
+The ability to have multiple copies of resources for the same module without conflicts also enables us to run [integration tests](#testing) at any time.
 This example runs tests for the module:

 ```shell
 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:test
 ```

+The integration tests can create and then destroy unique copies of the resources for every test run.

 All of the commands are available through [Task](https://www.stuartellis.name/articles/task-runner/).
 To see a list of the available tasks in a project, enter _task_ in a terminal window: